Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Introduction

 for all $\nu\in\probt{X}$ with $\entv(\nu)<\infty$.

-Such a condition is denoted by $\RCD K\infty$ and it is stronger than $\CD K\infty$, since the existence of an $\mathrm{EVI}_K$ flow solving \eqref{eq:EVIK1} yields {both} the geodesic $K$-convexity of the entropy functional $\entv$ \cite{Daneri-Savare08} {and the linearity of $(\sH t)_{t\ge0}$ \cite[Thm.~5.1]{AGS11b}}, but it is still stable under Sturm-Gromov-Hausdorff convergence.
-When it is satisfied, the metric measure space $(X,\sfd,\mm)$ is called in \cite{AGS11b} a space with \emph{Riemannian} Ricci curvature bounded from below by $K$.
+Such a condition is denoted by $\RCD K\infty$ and it is stronger than $\CD K\infty$, since the existence of an $\operatorname{EVI}_K$ flow solving \eqref{eqEVIK1} yields {both} the geodesic $K$-convexity of the entropy functional $\entv$ \cite{Daneri-Savare08} and the linearity of $(\sH{t})_{t\ge0}$ \cite{AGS11b}, Theorem~5.1, but it is still stable under Sturm--Gromov--Hausdorff convergence.
+When it is satisfied, the metric measure space $(X,{\mathsf d},\mm)$ is called in \cite{AGS11b} a space with \emph{Riemannian} Ricci curvature bounded from below by $K$.

-In $\RCD K\infty$-spaces the Cheeger energy is associated to a strongly local Dirichlet form $\cE_\C(f,f):=2\C(f)$ admitting a Carr\'e du champ $\Gamma$. {With the calculus tools developed in \cite{AGS11b}, it can be proved that} $\Gamma$ has a further equivalent representation $\Gq f=|\rmD f|_w^2$ in terms of the \emph{minimal weak gradient} $|\rmD f|_w$ of $f$.
-The latter is the element of minimal $L^2$-norm among all the possible weak limits of $|\rmD f_n|$ in the definition \eqref{eq:103}.
+In $\RCD K\infty$-spaces the Cheeger energy is associated to a strongly local Dirichlet form $\cE_\C(f,f):=2\C(f)$ admitting a Carr\'e du champ $\Gamma$.
+With the calculus tools developed in \cite{AGS11b}, it can be proved that $\Gamma$ has a further equivalent representation $\Gamma(f)=\llvert \rmD f\rrvert _w^2$ in terms of the \emph{minimal weak gradient} $\llvert \rmD f\rrvert _w$ of $f$.
+The latter is the element of minimal $L^2$-norm among all the possible weak limits of $\llvert \rmD f_n\rrvert $ in the definition \eqref{eq103}.